ibm-cloud-docs/openwhisk/prep.md

     To keep the `virtualenv` to a minimum size, add only the modules that are not part of the selected runtime environment to the `requirements.txt`.
 For more information about the packages that are included in Python runtimes, see the Python [runtime reference](/docs/openwhisk?topic=cloud-functions-runtimes#openwhisk_ref_python_environments).
     {: tip}

 5. Pull one of the following images for your runtime.
-Packages installed using `virtualenv` must be for the same major and minor versions of the Python runtime used by OpenWhisk.
+Packages installed with `virtualenv` must be for the same major and minor versions of the Python runtime used by OpenWhisk.
 To ensure compatibility with the runtime container, you can use the {{site.data.keyword.openwhisk_short}} images provided on Docker Hub to build your `virtualenv`.

     * For `python:3.7`, use the Docker image `ibmfunctions/action-python-v3.7`.
     * For `python:3.6`, use the Docker image `ibmfunctions/action-python-v3.6`.